andresca94/andresca94.github.io/index.md

 ---
 ## More about me...

 <div style="text-align: justify">Besides Data Science, I also have a great passion for soccer and music.
-I love to see great games and live concerts as well I try to play soccer very often and play guitar and piano.</div>
+I love to watch great games and live concerts as well I try to play soccer very often and play guitar and piano.</div>
 <br>
 ---
 <br>